Destructo Doll

-Destructo Doll is Canadian actress and singer-songwriter Cassie Steele's second studio album.
+Destructo Doll is the second studio album by Canadian actress and singer-songwriter Cassie Steele.
 It was released on July 21, 2009.
 Steele co-wrote or wrote all of the songs on Destructo Doll.
 It was announced on Cassie Steele's official fan website that "Go Dark" would be the second official single from the album.

 Recording

 The album was recorded throughout 2008 and 2009 in California.